 Why Pursue a Career in Healthcare Administration?

 Healthcare administrators are also well paid.
-The BLS reports that the average annual salary for a healthcare services manager is $104,280 or about $50 per hour.
+The BLS reports that the average median pay for a healthcare services manager is $104,830 or about $50.40 per hour.
 Keep in mind that this figure is just an average.
 Your salary will likely vary depending on your job responsibilities, your experience, the type of healthcare facility you work in, and the region of the United States where you work.

 A career as a healthcare administrator can give you the satisfaction of helping people while doing something valuable for your community, all without having to go to medical school.
 By setting policies and procedures for patient care, you’ll directly influence the level of care people receive in your facility as well as interact and comfort patients and families when they are most vulnerable.